fluxcd/website/content/en/docs/guides/installation.md

 ---

-This guide walks you through setting up Flux v2 (hereafter: "Flux") to manage one or more Kubernetes clusters.
+This guide walks you through setting up Flux to manage one or more Kubernetes clusters.

 ## Prerequisites